TJHeuvel/tjheuvel.net/_drafts/dot-product.md

 We might want to know if an object is within the view frustum of our camera.
 Roughly, our object is invisible if for any frustum plane its entirely behind it.

 ## Whats a plane?

-An infinite flat surface, though in our example it can help to think of it as a line.
-A line has a start and an end, a Ray has a start and a direction, without an explicit distance.
-Planes are taking this one step further, a line without a start and end, going on infinitely.
+An infinite flat surface, that divides a space into two half-spaces, in front and behind.
+In our our example it can help to think of it as an infinite line.
+A regular line has a start and an end, a ray has a start and a direction that goes on infinitely.
+Planes are taking this one step further, a line without a start and end, going on infinitely, with only a direction and offset distance.

 Whenever i try to understand, i simplify.
 Lets forget about our camera for a moment, and observe this plane.
 This plane is at 0,0,0, and points squarely up.
 Rememeber we store the normal, in this case 0,1,0.

 Whats the distance of a point, say 2,5,0 to our line?
 Well we only care about the Y value, the rest can be discarded.
 We want 0% of x, 100% of y, and 0% of z.
+Lets go diagonal, we want 50% of x, and 50% of y.
+We can understand x*.5 + y*.5 gives our result, hence:

-> dot(norm, pos)
+> distanceToPlane = dot(plane-normal, pos)

 However our camera can also move, our line can be offset.
 This is a simple addition, we say we dont care about the distance.
 Distance here is signed, be aware if its origin-to-plane, or plane-to-origin!